-Northern Gondi (107), Southern Gondi (324), Kui (342), Kuvi (341), Konda Dora (354), and Koya (362) are dialects of the Teli family.
+Northern Gondi (305), Southern Gondi (308), Kui (314), Kuvi (315), Konda Dora (320), and Koya (326) are dialects of the Teli family.
 They have no Andhra.
 Original Andhra was a dialect of Agni, found only along the Godavari delta, on the coast.
-The Teli dialects on the coast were transformed into the Telugu family.
+The Teli dialects on the coast, white space, were transformed into the Telugu family.

 Teli and Telugu are different families with hundreds of dialects each.
 Teli has no Andhra.
 Telugu is Teli with some Andhra mixed.
+Teli is virgin Telugu.
+Only the Teli dialects on the coast were transformed into Telugu dialects.